Antigua is probably the most famous place for tourists and backpackers alike in Guatemala!

 You can volunteer at the farms too which is a great chance to meet other people AND get a large bag of organic vegetables for free as payment!

-Cathedral de Santiago is a Roman Catholic Church that was originally built in 1541.
-Unfortunately, it's been damaged by terrible earthquakes over the years - especially the earthquake of 1773.
+The Cathedral de Santiago (also known as the Parish of San José) is a Roman Catholic Church that was originally built in 1541.
+Unfortunately, it's been damaged by terrible earthquakes over the years - especially the deadly earthquake of 1773 which turned most of the city to rubble.

 Since then, the Cathedral has been partially rebuilt and it's an interesting place to visit.
-With a beautiful exterior and interior, this cathedral has to be one of the most charming places in the city.
+With a beautiful exterior and interior, this cathedral has to be one of the most charming places to visit in Guatemala (let alone Antigua).

-You'll also get a great view of the volcanoes that are located behind it!
+You'll also get a great view of the volcanoes that are located behind it, so it also makes for a perfect photo-op destination!

 Okay, so if you don’t fancy taking a cooking class, then the next best thing is going on a food tour!

-You could easily arrange this yourself, but I actually think it’s a better experience with someone else.
+You could easily arrange this yourself, but I actually think it’s a better experience when going with a tour.
 This way, you'll be told details about the traditional dishes and the guide can answer any questions that you may have.
+Besides - it’s always much easier and reassuring to try new and strange things with others in the same boat as you!

 One of the most popular companies is Taste Antigua!

-These guys know what their doing and offer a wide range of different tours related to food, so make sure you check them out.
+These guys know what they're doing and offer a wide range of different tours related to food, so make sure you check them out.

 There are lots of opportunities for walking tours in Antigua, Guatemala, and it’s the perfect way to see all the highlights if you’ve only got a short amount of time.